openseg-group/openseg.pytorch/MODEL_ZOO.md

 ## Cityscapes

 Performance on the Cityscapes dataset.
 The models are trained and tested with input size of 512x1024 and 1024x2048 respectively.
+The performance of HRNet baseline is around 80.6% based on our training settings, where we train the models with smaller batch size and less iterations compared with the original setting.

 Checkpoints should be put under `~/checkpoints/cityscapes`.